 Climate Scenarios Framework

 Externally, supervisors expect financial institutions to use scenario analysis over multiple time horizons to inform their strategy and business planning and determine the impact of climate-related financial risks that might arise under different scenarios.

 This project aims to:

-- improve practitioners’ understanding of scenarios to enable appropriate scenario selection;
+- Improve practitioners’ understanding of scenarios to enable appropriate scenario selection;

-- identify weaknesses in the models that underestimate the impact of currently evaluated scenarios;
+- Identify weaknesses in the models that underestimate the impact of currently evaluated scenarios;

-- identify gaps in available scenarios and fill those gaps to provide more relevant scenarios;
+- Identify gaps in available scenarios and fill those gaps to provide more relevant scenarios.

-ultimately developing a framework for practitioners which will allow them to better understand and interpret inherent assumptions and modelling choices in climate scenarios.
+Ultimately the project aims to develop a framework for practitioners which will allow them to better understand and interpret inherent assumptions and modelling choices in climate scenarios.